MAINTAIN YOUR TOP AS NEW AS THE FIRST DAY!

 Another high acidic liquid is vinegar, that is strongly dangerous for granite stones.
 The acidity of the vinegar will create stains on the slab and will wear out the glossy finish to it.

 USE A PROFESSIONAL CLEANING PRODUCT

 Using a professional cleaning solution is the best recommendation, as they are studied with the purpose of deeply cleaning the stones and protect them, making sure they won’t remove the sealer coatings from the surface.
-A professional cleaning product will help you to remove small stain spots, as well as to restore the shine of the stone to a certain
+A professional cleaning product will help you to remove small stain spots, as well as to restore the shine of the stone to a certain extent.

 IF YOU DON’T HAVE THE RIGHT CLEANER

 A great way to daily clean your natural stone surfaces is to use a combination of warm water and dish soap.
 In fact, dish soap is a well balanced product that is thought for being in contact with your skin.
 It removes food residues, it does not hatch into the surface, and it is a potent yet delicate degreaser.
 Just mix 3 part of water and 1 part of dish soap into a spray bottle and apply.
 Make sure to rinse well.